SARA: Controllable Makeup Transfer with Spatial Alignment and Region-Adaptive Normalization: Methodology

-We train our model in a collaborative fashion to ensure that the various components of the network work together to maximum effect.
-The total loss $\mathcal{L}_{total}$ can be defined as below:
+The losses used to constrain the optimal transport plan of SAM include a domain alignment loss \cite{zhang2020cross}, which ensures that the features extracted by two independent feature extraction operators lie in the same domain, and a cycle-consistency loss which warps the warped output back to the original domain using the optimal transport plan, with the expectation that this twice-warped image should be identical to the reference image.
+Next, we denote the loss for jointly training RAM and MFM as $\mathcal{L}_{joint}$. $\mathcal{L}_{joint}$ can be defined as follows:

-where $\lambda_{1,2,4,5,6,7}$ are the hyper-parameters to control the weights of each term.
+where $\lambda_{1,2,3,4,5}$ are the hyper-parameters to control the weights of each term.

-\textbf{Domain alignment loss.} To support the correspondence learning across two different domains, we need to ensure that the feature embeddings $f_x$ from $F_x(x_s^l)$ and $f_y$ from $F_y(y_r)$ lie in the same domain. $\mathcal{L}_{domain}$ can be defined as below:

-where $||\cdot||_1$ is the L1-Norm.
-Please note that even if $F_x(x_s^l)=F_y(y_r)$ in, we can still calculate the similarity between them to get the correspondence matrix.

-\textbf{Perceptual loss.} High-level features usually contain semantic information.
-Thus, we utilize VGG-19 pretrained model\cite{simonyan2014very} to extract features from the generated output $\hat{y}_s$ and the input source image $x_s$, respectively.
-We merely adopt the activation after $relu4\_2$ layer which is set as $\phi_l$ since $\hat{y}_s$ and $x_s$ are not aligned in pixel-level, $\mathcal{L}_{perc}$ can be formulated as below:
+\textbf{Perceptual loss.} We utilize the VGG-19 pretrained model \cite{simonyan2014very} to extract features from the generated output $\hat{y}_s$ and the input source image $x_s$, respectively.
+Since $\hat{y}_s$ and $x_s$ are not aligned at the pixel-level, we only use the activation after the $relu4\_2$ layer, which is denoted as $\phi_l$. $\mathcal{L}_{perc}$ can be formulated as below:

 where $||\cdot||_2$ is the L2-Norm.